serendicoder/ipl-predictor/index.md

 More specifically, all unique player names are extracted from the primary dataset, and the latest T20 rating is then used if available.
 The ICC may not provide a rating for players who have played very few international matches, or if some prolific senior players only played the first couple of IPL seasons when the T20 format was fairly new.

+For the unsupervised task the data was sourced from [Kaggle ipl auction dataset](https://www.kaggle.com/datasets/nkitgupta/ipl-auction-and-ipl-dataset) and another [github dataset source](https://github.com/reddyprasade/DataSet-for-ML-and-Data-Science/tree/master/DataSets) used which joins the original data in the form which has following columns: name of player, age, country, team, playing role, total runs, total wickets taken, auction year, base price and sold price etc.

 # Methods for Data Pre-processing